-Is CBD Oil Legal In Wisconsin?
+Is CBD Oil in Wisconsin legal?

 Is CBD oil legal in Wisconsin?
 Actually, CBD oil and other forms of medicinally valuable cannabis have been on a wild roller coaster ride for more than eight decades.
 And the past decade has been the wildest.
 But it looks like there’s a light at the end of the tunnel and the ride may soon be coming to and end with Wisconsinites having the legal right to possess and use all kinds of CBD oil and CBD-infused products such as edibles, vape pens, ointments, capsules, and more.